A restaurant manager’s job responsibilities can differ, so writing a cover letter for these roles can get tricky.

 - Event Planning & Management

 Regardless of the environment, customer service and retention is a FOCAL POINT for every Restaurant Manager.
-Restaurants know that in order to stay in business they must provide great food, friendly table service and a positive atmosphere.
+Restaurants know that they must provide great food, friendly table service, and a positive atmosphere to stay in business.